I-Am-Nicholas/makersBnB/README.md

 the price, the area and the property.

 #User Management

+As a User
+So my account is more secure,
+I want to be prompted for a password of more than 6 characters

+As a User
+So that I'm sure I've entered an e mail address
+I want to be certain I've included an @ sign.

 As a User,
 So I can use the services provided by makersBnB,
 I want to be able to sign up.